-Cash equivalents are comprised of highly liquid investments that are readily convertible into cash with original maturities of three months or less, comprised of cash held in banks and amounts held in money market funds.
+Cash equivalents are highly liquid investments that are readily convertible into cash with original maturities of three months or less, which consist of cash held in banks and funds held in money market accounts.
 Cash equivalents are stated at cost, which approximates market value.
-Our restricted cash consists of restricted cash in connection with building leases for our office and laboratory premises and deposits held in relation to our credit card facility.
-As of March 31, 2022 and December 31, 2021 we had \$1.2 million and \$1.3 million, respectively, in noncurrent restricted cash included within other assets in the unaudited condensed consolidated balance sheets.
+Our restricted cash consists of the deposits held for the building lease for our office and laboratory premises and for our credit card facility.
+As of March 31, 2023 and 2022, we had \$1.2 million and \$1.2 million in restricted cash balance recorded within other assets.

-The following reconciles cash, cash equivalents and restricted cash as of March 31, 2022 and December 31, 2021, as presented on our statements of cash flows to the related balance sheet accounts (in thousands):
+The following reconciles cash, cash equivalents and restricted cash as of March 31, 2023 and 2022, as presented on the statements of cash flows, to the related balance sheet accounts (in thousands):